Azumaya algebras and Barr Theorem: Some coherent theories

 We also may state, following Wraith,

-\begin{theorem} If $R$ is a local ring which is also \EMP{residually discrete}, then $R$ is strictly Henselian iff $R$ is Henselian and its residual field is separably closed. \end{theorem}
+\begin{theorem}[{\cite[Lemmes IX-7.4, IX-7.5]{LQ2}}] If $R$ is a local ring which is also residually discrete, then $R$ is separably closed if, and only if, $R$ is Henselian and its residue field is separably closed. \end{theorem}

-\begin{proof} Let $P$ be a monic polynomial which is residually of the form $X^l(X-1)$.
-We show by induction on $l$ that $P$ has root in $R$ which is equal to $1$ mod.~$\mm$.
-The polynomial $P$ is unramifiable and it has a root $a$.
-If $a^l = 0$ mod.~$\mm$ then we write $P = (X-a)P_1$, and we have $P_1$ of the form $X^{l-1}(X-1)$ and we may conclude by induction. \end{proof}
+\begin{proof} Let $g$ be a monic polynomial which has residually a simple root $u$.
+We show by induction on the degree of $g$ that $g$ has a root in $R$ which is equal to $u$ mod.~$\mm$.
+The polynomial $g$ is unramifiable by Lemma~\ref{simple}, since it has residually a simple root, and it has a root $a$.
+If $a \neq u$ mod.~$\mm$ then we write $g = (X-a)f$, and $u$ is residually a simple root of $f$. \end{proof}

+Thus a residually discrete local ring is separably closed if and only if it is ``strictly Henselian''.